Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

-In this final stage of the study, the same model that was previously used for regression is now used for a classification test.
+In this stage of the study, the same model previously used for regression is now used for classification.
 The model has been adapted to predict the two classes (stable and alert) over time series.
 The output of the classification model is the probability of each class, which is calculated using the logarithm of the softmax function (LogSoftmax).